-• Creating a working environment that promotes dignity, fairness and respect for every employee, whether temporary, part-time or full-time;

-• Not providing less favourable facilities or treatment on the grounds of age, disability, sex, gender reassignment, marriage, civil partnership, pregnancy, maternity, race (which includes colour, nationality, ethnic or national origins), sexual orientation, religion or belief.
-We are opposed to all forms of unlawful and unfair discrimination.
-An Equal Opportunities Policy is in place;

-• Not tolerating any form of intimidation, bullying or harassment and disciplining those that breach the Anti-Bullying, Harassment and Sexual Harassment Policy;

-• Encouraging anyone who feels they have been subject to discrimination to raise their concerns so we can apply corrective measures;
+- Creating a working environment that promotes dignity, fairness and respect for every employee, whether temporary, part-time or full-time; - Not providing less favourable facilities or treatment on the grounds of age, disability, sex, gender reassignment, marriage, civil partnership, pregnancy, maternity, race (which includes colour, nationality, ethnic or national origins), sexual orientation, religion or belief.
+We are opposed to all forms of unlawful and unfair discrimination; - Not tolerating any form of intimidation, bullying or harassment and disciplining those that breach the Anti-Bullying, Harassment and Sexual Harassment Policy; and - Encouraging anyone who feels they have been subject to discrimination to raise their concerns so we can apply corrective measures.